HVAC Retrofit in New York Without Downtime: An Engineering Approach

 HVAC Retrofits in New York Are Defined by One Constraint: Downtime

-Hospitals, laboratories, and occupied commercial buildings often cannot shut down ventilation systems.
-Airflow must remain available while retrofit work is being planned and executed.
+In hospitals, laboratories, and occupied commercial buildings across NYC, ventilation systems often cannot be fully shut down.
+Airflow is frequently required to remain available while retrofit work is being planned and executed.

 Why Downtime Is a Core Risk in Critical Environments